How to Choose Hiking Footwear

-Sizing Up: Many people prefer a hiking boot that is a half or full size larger than their normal shoe size.
-This will help accommodate thicker hiking socks without discomfort.
+- Sizing Up: Many people prefer hiking boots that are a half or full size larger than their normal shoe size.
+This helps accommodate thicker hiking socks without discomfort.
 If possible, try on your boots with the socks you'll be wearing when you hike.
 When sizing a pair of boots, lace them up and slide your foot all the way forward, as if you were on a decline.
 If your toes are jammed up against the front of the boot, you need a larger size.
 Of course, your foot should also feel secure inside the boot once it’s snuggly laced.

-The Right Stuff: Footwear manufacturers create boot lasts based on average foot shape, but let's face it: Every foot is unique.
+- The Right Stuff: Footwear manufacturers create insoles based on average foot shape, but let's face it: Every foot is unique.
 Some people require more or less arch support than others.
 If your new boots are lacking in arch support, consider purchasing a pair of replacement insoles designed for high arches.

-Boot Break-In: Always wear your new shoes or boots for a few shorter walks or while running errands around town before talking them for an extended hike.
-Most new footwear requires some break-in time.
+- Boot Break-In: Before taking them for an extended hike, always wear your new shoes or boots for a few shorter walks or while running errands around town.
+Most new footwear requires minimal break-in time.
 Heavier backpacking, trekking and mountaineering boots require more break-in time than lightweight trail shoes.
-All-leather boots usually require the most break-in time, but typically last the longest.
+Full leather hiking boots usually require the most break-in time, but typically last the longest.

 Those white cotton socks, although great for everyday wear, are usually sub-optimal for the trails.
 Hiking socks from brands like SmartWool, Bridgedale and Lorpen are constructed of breathable, moisture-wicking fibers like merino wool, alpaca, nylon and high-performance polyester.
 Hiking socks are typically available in three styles: lightweight (for day hikes and hot summer conditions), midweight (for moderate terrain and distances) and heavyweight (exta cushion for long-distance treks, heavy pack loads and rugged terrain).